From Florence to Siena: 4 Best Ways to Get There

 Siena's train station is located outside the city walls, at the bottom of a hill.
 This means a steep, uphill 20-minute walk to the city center or using the Siena train station escalator.
 The escalator runs from inside the Porta Siena shopping center – right across the train station – up the hill to just outside the city walls.
 You can then continue walking till you reach Piazza del Campo.

 You can also catch a nearby local bus and get off at either Piazza del Sale or Piazza Gramsci.
 From there it's just a few minutes' walk to the heart of the city.

 3. From Florence to Siena by Bus

 Taking a bus from Florence to Siena has many benefits.
 Buses are faster (about one hour and 15 minutes) and cheaper than trains and drop you off in the center of Siena rather than outside the city walls.
 The one downside: the bus travels on winding, hilly, mountainous roads that can lead to motion sickness if you're sensitive.

 Two local buses cover this route: the Rapida (fast) line 131R and the Ordinaria (regular) line 1310.
-The Rapida line makes no stops, while the Ordinaria makes two stops in small villages along the way, extending the trip slightly.
+The Rapida line makes no stops, while the Ordinaria makes two stops in small villages along the way, extending the trip by about 15 minutes.
 Long-distance bus company FlixBus covers this route in air-conditioned, comfortable buses with free Wi-Fi, but their buses depart from Villa Costanza, on the outskirts of Florence.